-The financial report was authorised for issue on 3 May 2022 by the Executive.
+The financial report was authorised for issue on 26 April 2023 by the Executive.

-Subsequent to year end, the Association has exchanged contracts for the purchase of further properties for a total outlay of \$6.6M
+Subsequent to year end, the Association has exchanged contracts for the purchase of further properties for a total outlay of \$6.7 million.
+These are expected to be financed through the Associations bankers.